 A visit to a Memba village feels like stepping into another world:

-The silence of the mountains, broken only by prayer chants and wind, leaves a lasting impression on travelers.
+The silence of the mountains, broken only by prayer chants and wind, leaves a lasting impression on travellers.

 The Adi – Siang Valley, Arunachal Pradesh